TobyPDE/libjungle/README.md

 Fast log2 approximation (sse.h, fastlog.h) Copyright (C) 2011 Paul Mineiro.
 Further information under: https://code.google.com/p/fastapprox/

-## Disclaimer

-THIS CODE IS PROVIDED "AS IS" AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
-Use at your own risk.

 ## Miscellaneous
 Please cite the code as follows, if you use it in a publication: